XeroAPI/Xero-NetStandard/README.md

 ```
 or you can download the source code from https://github.com/XeroAPI/Xero-NetStandard and compile it by yourself.

-### Create a Xero App
-Follow these steps to create your Xero app

-* Create a free Xero user account (if you don't have one)
-* Use this URL for beta access to oAuth2 [https://developer.xero.com/myapps?code=oauth2create](https://developer.xero.com/myapps?code=oauth2create)
-* Click "or Try oAuth2" link
-* Enter your App name, company url, privacy policy url, and redirect URI (this is your callback url - localhost, etc)
-* Agree to terms and condition and click "Create App".
-* Click "Generate a secret" button.
-* Copy your client id and client secret and save for use later.
-* Click the "Save" button.
-You secret is now hidden.

 To get started there are a few main classes.